 3. Nourishment: Feed Your Brain Right

 What you eat fuels how you think.
-Omega-3 from fish, antioxidants from berries, and nuts all support brain health.
+Omega-3 from fish, antioxidants from berries, and nuts all support brain health .In the Mediterranean diet, common in Greece and Italy, foods rich in omega-3 and antioxidants have been linked to lower rates of depression and cognitive decline.
 Too much sugar, on the other hand, can leave you tired and moody.

 For a healthy mind, choose a balanced plate: vegetables, fruits, whole grains, and healthy fats.
 Food is not just fuel for your body.
 It’s protection for your brain.